How to Calculate Win Rate and Win More Deals

 This could mean creating a stricter qualification checklist to weed out poor-fit leads early on.
 It might involve standardizing your proposal templates to ensure every response is high-quality and on-brand.
 For teams responding to RFPs, this is where you can build a library of approved answers to speed up your workflow and maintain consistency, giving you a clear competitive edge.

-Conduct a Win-Loss Analysis
+Dig Deeper with a Formal Win-Loss Analysis

 While your internal data tells you what happened, a win-loss analysis tells you why.
 This involves talking directly to your new customers and lost prospects to get honest feedback on their experience.
 These one-on-one conversations provide invaluable information you simply can’t get from a spreadsheet.
 You can gather information directly to understand exactly why you’re winning or losing deals.